+Flyash from sources certified according to Supplement 1026 and with an LOI greater than 3 percent may be approved for use by the Department if the flyash is treated with a chemical conforming to Supplement 1115.

 702 ASPHALT MATERIAL

 Acceptance.
 Asphalt binders 702.01 and liquid asphalts 702.02, 702.03, and 702.04 may be acceptable for shipment to and immediate use in construction projects.
-Acceptance is according to Supplement 1032
+Acceptance is according to Supplement 1032.

 702.00 Application Temperatures.
 Apply asphalt materials, according to the temperature ranges specified in Table 702.00-1.